 Finding Treatment For Sex Addiction

 Seeking help for sex addiction can be a tricky thing.
 Due to misunderstandings about what sex addiction actually entails, many people don’t know if they have it or if they can actually recover.
 Just know that recovery is always an option.
-If you don’t know what the means or where to start, then reach out to a dedicated treatment provider today.
-They are available to answer any questions you may have.
+If you don’t know where to start, then reach out to a treatment provider today.
+They are available to answer any rehab-related questions you may have.